herbncrypto/matienzo.org/_posts/2018-01-01-iterative-intentions.markdown

 to wear on me heavily whenever I've proclaimed a long list of things I'm hoping to get better at.
 Instead, this year, I'm starting with a very short list.
-My hope is that I can commit to a small number of good habits at a time, which I can then build iteratively.
+My hope is that I can commit to a small number of good habits at a time, which I can then build on iteratively.
 I want to have the windows of reinforcement stay small at first (maybe a week or two), and once I feel satisfied about whichever habits I've committed to, I can add more.